exmachina-dev/exmachina-dev.github.io/_posts/2016-12-08-LPC1768-development-toolkit.markdown

    limitations under the License.
 */

-/* Blink LED without using the mbed library. */
+/* Blink LED using the mbed library. */

 #include "mbed.h"